Liquid4All/lfm-inference/modal/README.md

 Run `modal deploy deploy-vllm-docker.py` to deploy the service.

-This approach provides better LLM performance over the PyPI package approach, as the docker image is pre-built with optimizations for LLM inference.
+This approach provides better performance over the PyPI package approach, as the docker image is pre-built with optimizations for inference.

 ## Production deployment